briankibiku/kefis/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

-## Project Features and Functionality

-### Onboarding
-Onboarding feature covers new and existing user login/signup

-#### Signup
-This feature is for completely new users who have never used the platform before

-#### Login
-This feature is for users who have signed up on the platform and are continuing users

-### Loading Account
-Loading account feature involves the steps in which a user takes in order to load money to their mSwali wallets to be able to buy game subscriptions and pay mSwali.